celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

   };
 ```

-The "buyCar" function takes two arguments: _price, and _index.
+The "buyCar" function takes two arguments: _price and _index.
 The function starts by creating a new cUSD contract instance using the ERC20 ABI and cUSD contract address.
 Then it creates a new BigNumber instance with the _price argument, and then it's shifting it by ERC20_DECIMALS, this is a way to represent the price in terms of smaller units.
-Then it's converting the value to a string and storing it in the "cost" variable.
+Then it's converting the value to a string and stores it in the "cost" variable.

 The function then uses the "cUSDContract.methods.approve(contractAddress, cost)" method to approve the spending of cUSD tokens to the contract address, passing in the cost variable as an argument, and the user's address as the "from" property.